MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 us to utilise a variety of methods, with detailed explanations of each method, for creating MOBA playing AI systems.
 This post won't explore the OpenAI Five (Dota 2), AlphaStar (Starcraft 2), MuZero (Deepmind general game playing AI) or other related papers.
-That will be explored in more detail later on if it's relevant to the project later.
+That will be explored in more detail later on if it's relevant to the project.

 ## Exploring the Literature